jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## January-18
+- Spent a bit of time going through the math fundamentals from the  Machine Learning, Data Science and Generative AI with Python course on Udemy.
+I ended up [creating my own jupyter notebook](./Maths/exercises.ipynb) for it and used ChatGPT to add extra details around the various functions and topics.
+It's actually a pretty good primer on the statistics side of things.
+- Did the knowledge store unit and lab as well as the enrichment with language studio lab in AI-102 self-paced.
+I'm going to need to start doing more than just a single unit per day.
+At this rate it will otherwise be a month before I'm completed all the units :/

 ## January-17
 - Got through a couple more units on the AI-102 path.
 - I tried doing the knowledge mining lab without using the setup scripts that they provided.
 Spent a good hour trying to fix something that I didn't do correctly before bailing.
 Clearly they provided setup scripts for a reason.